Scaling Cross-Embodiment World Models for Dexterous Manipulation: Introduction

 \section{Introduction}

-Cross-embodiment learning underpins the vision of building generalist embodied agents that operate across diverse physical embodiments by learning from heterogeneous data~\cite{ai2025towards, Yang2024pushing}.
-This paradigm is becoming increasingly important as variations in morphology arise naturally from manufacturing tolerances, wear, and hardware upgrades, while large-scale robot deployments generate diverse cross-embodiment datasets (\eg, \cite{openx, rh20t}).
-Prior progress has shown embodiment-level generalization in locomotion~\cite{ai2025towards} and in manipulation with parallel grippers~\cite{Black2024pizero, Kim2024openvla, cage, octo_2023}, whereas dexterous manipulation has largely been limited to grasping \cite{dro, fang2025anydexgrasp} and in-hand reorientation~\cite{getzero}.
-Extending such generalization to broader task domains, such as non-prehensile object pushing and deformable object manipulation, remains challenging due to complex object dynamics and the need for fine-grained contact control.
+Cross-embodiment learning seeks to build generalist robots that learn from and operate across diverse physical embodiments.
+Yet every embodiment expresses action through a different kinematic structure and control space, fragmenting interaction data and preventing direct transfer.
+This challenge is becoming increasingly important as large-scale robot deployments produce heterogeneous datasets across robot platforms and hardware generations~\cite{openx, rh20t}.
+Prior progress has shown embodiment-level generalization in locomotion~\cite{ai2025towards} and in manipulation with parallel grippers~\cite{Black2024pizero, Kim2024openvla, cage, octo_2023, grover2025enhancing, intelligence2026pi}, whereas dexterous manipulation has largely been limited to grasping \cite{dro, fang2025anydexgrasp} and in-hand reorientation~\cite{getzero}.
+Extending cross-embodiment learning to non-prehensile and deformable-object manipulation remains challenging because these tasks require both reasoning about complex object dynamics and fine-grained contact control.